alegarcia-dev/Kepler-exoplanet-analysis/README.md

 This repository contains all files, and ipython notebooks, used in the Kepler exoplanet project.
 A full outline of all the files with descriptions can be found below.

-## Repository Format
+**Repository Format:**

 <details>
 <summary><i>Click to expand</i></summary>

 - README.md: Contains a full outline of the project, information regarding the format of the repository, and instructions for reproducing the results.
-- kepler_exoplanet_report.ipynb: The final report containing a high level overview of the project including key takeaways, final results, and a recommendations.
+- kepler_exoplanet_report.ipynb: The final report containing a high level overview of the project including key takeaways, final results, and recommendations.
 - notebooks: A directory containing all working notebooks for each phase of the pipeline.

 </details>